markovmodel/PyEMMA/doc/source/INSTALL.rst

       pip install wheel

-   Now you are able to install binaries if you are have MacOSX or Windows.
-At the moment of writing PyPI does not support Linux binaries at all, so Linux users have to compile by themselfs.
+   Now you are able to install binaries if you use MacOSX or Windows.
+At the moment of writing PyPI does not support Linux binaries at all, so Linux users have to compile by themselves.

 3. Install pyEMMA using